 Inductive reasoning provided the previous arguments for developing the new impact hypothesis of Earth struck and penetrated by an icy rogue minor planet to displace Earth’s orbit, change the spin axis tilt, and create a mega-continent from its immense cratering.
 This idea is called the Earth’s Metamorphosis Hypothesis or EMM.
 Deductive reasoning will now test the accepted NASA hypothesis, called the Giant Impact Hypothesis or GIH.
 The Moon and Earth system is very different from other planet-satellite systems.
 NASA, through its Apollo Missions, was hoping to develop an idea for their formation.
 Researchers become stuck on the paradigm that the Moon was truly a satellite of Earth, but could not use their favored nebula hypothesis of accretion disks forming satellites because the Moon was too large and too far away.
 Capture and binary methods could not be used because the Moon had too much angular momentum.
 NASA finally settled on a combination collision and capture mode whereby the glancing collision would slow the body enough to succumb to orbiting the parent planet.
 NASA was hoping that data collected from the Apollo Missions would prove this hypothesis.
 Struggling to make this idea work, they construed another version where most of the Earth’s mantle was vaporized and flung high enough so that the orbiting Moon would sweep up some of the Earth’s mantle before it fell back to the surface.
 This idea also failed due to isotopic studies of potassium.
 The most recent version in a 2016 analysis of lunar rocks suggests that the impact may have been a direct hit, causing a thorough mixing of both parent bodies.
 In this significantly newer version, an orbiting debris cloud coalesces into the Moon, but no study corroborates how it achieves its current orbital parameters.

-A review of the failure by the GIH is given:
+A review of the failure by NASA’s GIH is given:

 Computerized data showed that a glancing body could be slowed enough for capture and orbiting and sweeping most of the collisional debris.
 However, to achieve the correct angular momentum exchange, the Earth would have to increase its velocity of rotation to a 5-hour day.
 This result is impossible because, more than 4 billion years after this event occurred, the Earth cannot slow down to our present 24-hour day.